Dragon Catcher Mod

-The main purpose of this mod is to add a wide variety of tameable, collectable dragons to the game.
+The main purpose of Dragon Catcher Mod is to add a wide variety of tameable, collectable dragons to the game.
 You will find these uncommon creatures scattered throughout the world, and your job is to discover them all!

 This mod adds a small number of new blocks and items to the game, all of which have purpose for you in your dragon catching adventures.
 Go underground and see what treasures you can bring to the surface!